Kalana-git/PasswordGen/README.md

 # PasswordGen
-A random password generator using PyInt and Keyboard libraries.
+A random password generator using random and string libraries.